 WHY CLINICAL STUDY DAYS?

 Jacques Lacan.
 Is there a name in psychoanalysis that gets such reaction?
 Such emotions of admiration, love, hatred, jealousy.
-But not only that, what he did put people to work: refashioning a psychoanalysis when Freud's followers failed, but also a remarkable legacy of those who work against him, in their talks and books.
+But not only that, what he did put people to work: refashioning a psychoanalysis when Freud's followers failed, but also a remarkable legacy of those who work against him.

-We psychoanalysts of the World Association of Psychoanalysis in the United States have sponsored for eight years a Clinical Study Days.
-This is a place for all those with an interest in Lacan, a curiosity about Lacan, a desire for Lacan to gather and explore clinical work within the orientation laid out by Lacan.
-For, while Lacan was certainly a prodigious thinker in so many fields, he was above all else a psychoanalyst.
-And these Study Days are dedicated to exploring clinical work within the orientation laid out by Lacan and by Jacques-Alain Miller.
+Since 2005, psychoanalysts of the World Association of Psychoanalysis, working in the United States, have sponsored the Clinical Study Days.
+While Lacan was certainly a prodigious thinker in many fields, he was above all else a psychoanalyst.
+The CSD is an event for anyone interested in Lacan to gather and discuss clinical work in the orientation given by the teaching of Lacan and by Jacques-Alain Miller.

-Indeed, if Lacan is our first point of orientation, Jacques-Alain Miller is our second.
-It was Miller who Lacan himself identified as the person who was able to read Lacan, a notoriously difficult task.
-But, beyond that work in the realm of meaning, it was Miller who was able to do something with Lacan and the work that Lacan left us, in all the institutional work led by Miller that has given the world the Schools of the World Association of Psychoanalysis.
-For it is the Schools that are the means by which psychoanalysis has passed from generation to generation through the formation of new psychoanalysts.
+Indeed, if Lacan is our first point of orientation, Miller is our second.
+It was Miller who Lacan himself identified as the person who was able to read him, a notoriously difficult task.
+But, beyond that work in the realm of meaning, it was Miller who was able to do something with Lacan’s teaching and the work that Lacan left us, in all the institutional work led by Miller that has given the world the Schools of the World Association of Psychoanalysis.
+For it is these Schools that are the means by which psychoanalysis has passed from generation to generation through the formation of new psychoanalysts.

-The Study Days give speakers and participants an opportunity to work together with psychoanalysts and a taste of the life of the School.
+The CSD offers speakers and participants an opportunity to work together with psychoanalysts and is vital to the life of the School.

 Juan Felipe Arango (Miami, FL)

 Maria Cristina Aguirre (New York, NY)